 There are plenty of medium-size boys backpacks from which to choose, including forest animal and outer space prints.
 Every ClassMate backpack can be personalized with a monogram for a custom touch.
 A monogram makes your child’s backpack unique to them, and it helps them identify their bag if it’s ever lost.
 If two students happen to have the same backpack, a monogram can help prevent mix-ups.

 Older kids need a large or extra-large backpack to hold all their books, notebooks, and folders.
 These sizes have multiple main zippered compartments, so kids can also carry their gym clothes without the need for a separate bag.
-You’ll find TechPack backpacks equipped with padded laptop compartments for students who take their computer and/or tablet to school.
+You’ll find TechPack laptop backpacks equipped with a padded laptop compartments for students who take their computer and/or tablet to school.
 These bags have cord cutouts to keep things neat, along with plenty of small pockets for plenty of storage.

 Students who have lots of books may want the rolling backpack from ClassMate.
 This size is suitable for kids 4’3” and taller, so younger students can use it, too.
 The wheels glide easily over hard surfaces and keep the bottom of the backpack from touching the ground, and the reinforced handle is comfortable to grip.
 Like all the ClassMate bags, this one is made from 600-denier polyester with a 1280-denier base for durability.